jusuff/class-js/README.markdown

     this._super('parentsMethod', arg1, arg2, ... );

-One more difference in new feature "Class.construct" which allows to simulate "apply()" on class cunstructor to init new instance with arguments list (see examples).
+One more difference are utility methods:
+* "Class.construct" which allows to simulate "apply()" on class cunstructor to init new instance with arguments list (see examples).
+* getMethods and hasMethods for get/check class methods.

 Released under the MIT License.